ablyss74/docker_stuff/compiz docker.md

 ### Now reboot, login and type: startx

 ### Option 2
-### If you don't feel like messing w/ .xinitrc and prefer to type in the session manually, just do
+### If you don't feel like messing w/ .xinitrc and prefer to type in the session manually.
+> sudo systemctl set-default multi-user.target
 > startx /usr/bin/xfce4-session

 ### Xfce4 desktop
-### Turn on compositing in xfce settings manager
+### Turn on compositing in xfce settings manager.
-### Save and close
+### Save and close.

 ### Open up Terminal and copy and paste these lines.
 > echo -e "FROM debian \\nRUN apt update \\nRUN apt upgrade -y\\nRUN apt update -y" > /tmp/Dockerfile